nurruty/ddd-api/README.md

 ```

 # Solution
 The project is based on the concepts of DDD and Clean Architecture.
 The idea behind this approach is to put the domain at the center of the problem.
 The domain folder has the two classes that represent the two entities of the problem, Users and Policies.
-From the point of view of the policy, the user is the client who owns the policy, so a clientId that referencing its identifier is added to the Policy entity definition.
+From the point of view of the policy, the user is the client who owns the policy, so a clientId referencing its identifier is added to the Policy entity definition.
 This entities do not know about anything else in the system but themselves.

 Then, there is a layer of application services (app folder), which implement the 4 use cases requested.
 Each service knows the entities of the domain and relies on repositories (presented below) to obtain the actual information and then return the data to whoever has executed it.